needle-mirror/com.unity.entities/Documentation~/gp_overview.md

 - Only one component in a single C# file can have a generated authoring component, and the C# file must not have another MonoBehaviour in it.
 - ECS only reflects public fields and they have the same name as that specified in the component.
 - ECS reflects fields of an Entity type in the IComponentData as fields of GameObject types in the MonoBehaviour it generates.
 ECS converts the GameObjects or Prefabs you assign to these fields as referenced Prefabs.
-- Only public fields are reflected and they will have the same name as that specified in the component.
-- Fields of an Entity type in the IComponentData are reflected as fields of GameObject types in the generated MonoBehaviour.
-GameObjects or Prefabs you assign to these fields are converted as referenced prefabs.

 ### For IBufferElementData